 - This action, referred to as stropping, loosens and removes the outer husk of the claw revealing a sharp new surface underneath.
 Claw sharpening is an act of grooming for the cat.

 When a cat has access to the outdoors, you may see evidence of its scratching on trees, fence posts, sheds, and wooden gates.
 It's no coincidence that these are all areas that are highly visible to other outdoor cats.
 Such scratching is a territorial behavior used to communicate with other cats and mark boundaries.

 How to Stop a Cat From Scratching the Carpet

 Or try using a product like Soft Claws plastic nail caps.
-If you've never used nail caps before, many veterinarians and most large pet supply stores will offer installation and training for a small fee.
-Most cats don't mind Soft Claws, and they will prevent the shredding-type of damage cats can sometimes inflict on carpeting.
+If you've never used nail caps before, many veterinarians and most large pet supply stores offer installation and training for a small fee.
+Your cat probably won't mind Soft Claws, and they'll prevent the shredding-type of damage your cat sometimes inflicts on your rugs.